-Guilt is a typical emotion, but it can overwhelm a person.
-Therefore, it is essential to learn how to stop feeling guilty to support mental and emotional well-being.
+Guilt is a normal emotion, but it can be overwhelming.
+Therefore, learning to manage guilt is essential in supporting mental and emotional well-being.

 Guilt is a complex emotion deeply embedded in human psychology.
 It

 To break free from guilt and restore emotional balance, a person should consider the underlying causes and adopt proactive coping strategies.